Summary IconKEY TAKEAWAY

 Conclusion

 In this article, you learned about Data Modeling and the basic syntax of JSON.
-Then you read about JSON Modeling, how it is different from Relational Database, and how it delivers better query performance over relational tables.
+Then you read about JSON Modeling, how it is different from Relational databases, and how it delivers better query performance over relational tables.
 You also went through the process of JSON Modeling and an example of how to code JSON data models in Java.

 Companies need to analyze their business data stored in multiple data sources.
 Data needs to be loaded to the Data Warehouse to get a holistic view of the data.
 Hevo Data is a No-code Data Pipeline solution that helps to transfer data from 150+ data sources to desired Data Warehouse.
 It fully automates the process of transforming and transferring data to a destination without writing a single line of code.